Byte-SizedGabby/movie-app/README.md

 🔀 Randomized & Intelligent Suggestions – Ensures diverse and meaningful movie title outputs.

-⚡ Fast & Scalable with Next.js – Optimized performance and seamless user experience using the Next.js framework.
+⚡ Fast & Scalable with Next.js – Optimised performance and seamless user experience using the Next.js framework.

 💾 Save & Share Favorites – Keep track of generated titles and share them with others.

-Turn AI creativity into cinematic magic with MovieGen AI! 🚀🍿
+Turn AI creativity into cinematic magic with ! 🚀🍿

 ## Getting Started